GoogleChrome/web.dev/src/site/content/en/blog/deprecating-excalidraw-electron/index.md

 [Electron](https://www.electronjs.org/) wrapper for Excalidraw, in favor of the Web version that you can—and always could—find at [excalidraw.com](https://excalidraw.com/).
 After a careful analysis, we have decided that [Progressive Web App](https://web.dev/pwa/) (PWA) is the future we want to build upon.
-Read on to learn more about our rationale.
+Read on to learn why.

 ## How Excalidraw Desktop came into being

-Soon after [@vjeux](https://twitter.com/vjeux) had created the initial version of Excalidraw in January 2020 and [blogged about it](reflections-on-excalidraw/), he proposed the following in [Issue #561](https://github.com/excalidraw/excalidraw/issues/561#issue-555138343):
+Soon after [@vjeux](https://twitter.com/vjeux) created the initial version of Excalidraw in January 2020 and [blogged about it](reflections-on-excalidraw/), he proposed the following in [Issue #561](https://github.com/excalidraw/excalidraw/issues/561#issue-555138343):